observability-lab-cse/observability-lab-workshop/04-visualization/README.md

 [Application Insights availability tests](https://learn.microsoft.com/en-us/azure/azure-monitor/app/availability-overview) are great for monitoring availability and responsiveness of any HTTP or HTTPS endpoint.
 Our devices-api and devices-state-manager expose `health` endpoints, so we can use them to set up availability tests.
 Find out what the `health` endpoint of the devices-api and devices-state-manager is and create [a Standard test](https://learn.microsoft.com/en-us/azure/azure-monitor/app/availability-standard-tests).

 <details markdown="1">
+<summary>Click here to see what the Application Insights Availability view should look like in your Azure Portal.</summary>
 > How to find your application IP?
 >
 > ```shell